KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 .. container:: windows

 	In the *workspace* directory, create a `build/` folder, which will contain our project, solution and output binary files.
 Now launch the CMake GUI, and point the "Where is the source code" box to the *workspace* directory, where your original `CMakeLists.txt` is located.
 Point the "Where to build the binaries" box to a subdirectory called `build`, that we have just created.
 Click "Configure" and "OK" to accept the default Generator, then click "Generate" to create the Visual Studio solution and project.
-Finally click "Open Project" to open that solution with Visual Studio.
+Finally, click "Open Project" to open that solution with Visual Studio.

 	You can now build and run your program.
 It should compile and link with no errors or warnings, but it won't run correctly yet.